airbytehq/airbyte/docs/integrations/sources/shopify.md

 1. Enter a **Source name**.
 2. Enter your **Shopify Store** name.
 You can find this in your URL when logged in to Shopify or within the Store details section of your Settings.
 3. For **API Password**, enter your custom application's Admin API access token.
 4. (Optional) You may set a **Replication Start Date** as the starting point for your data replication.
 Any data created before this date will not be synced.
-Defaults to January 1st, 2020.
+Please note that this defaults to January 1st, 2020.
 5. Click **Set up source** and wait for the connection test to complete.

 ### Custom app scopes